Frequently Asked Questions

 A ‘notarised translation’ (also sometimes called a ‘sworn translation’) is similar, but in this case the translation is taken to a solicitor or notary public, in front of whom the translator swears as to the accuracy of the translation and signs the declaration.
-The solicitor will also confirm the identity of the translator before signing and stamping the translation.
+The notary will also confirm the identity of the translator before signing and stamping the translation.
 It is important to bear in mind that a notary can only confirm that the translator is who he or she claims to be; not the accuracy or quality of the translation itself.
 Having your translation notarised will entail an additional charge to cover the notary’s fee and my time.

 It is always best to check whether you need a certified or notarised translation, because in many cases the extra expense of having the translation notarised will not be necessary.

 Do you have professional indemnity insurance?

 Of course.
 Every project I take on is covered by my insurance up to a value of £500,000, with the exception of clients in the United States and Canada (if that’s you, please see my Terms of Service for information on liability).
 If you require a higher level of cover, please contact me to discuss your requirements.

 Safeguarding both your personal data and the confidentiality and security of the information with which you entrust me is something I take very seriously.
 I take a number of measures to protect your data and your documents as effectively as possible, including file and email encryption.
 You can read my Privacy and Data Security Policy here, and if there are any further precautions specific to your project that you would like me to take, please just let me know.